The Method of Gaps: Exact Expressions for the Generalization Error of Supervised Learning Algorithms: Introduction

 From this perspective, two variants of the method of gaps can be identified.
 The former, which is based on algorithm-driven gaps, involves two steps:~$(i)$ To express the generalization error as the expectation (with respect to a probability measure on the datasets) of a particular algorithm-driven gap (see Lemma~\ref{LemmaJun4at9h32in2024} in Section~\ref{SecCharAlgorithmDrivenGaps}); and~$(ii)$ To exploit the closed-form expressions for algorithm-driven gaps presented in Section~\ref{SecSensitivityArbitraryA} to obtain expressions for the generalization error.
-The method of gaps via algorithm-driven gaps, was implicitly used to obtain the celebrated exact expression of the generalization error of the Gibbs algorithm in \cite[Theorem~$17$]{PerlazaTIT2024}.
-Albeit no particular mention to a \emph{method} is made therein, \cite[Theorem~$16$]{PerlazaTIT2024} can be associated to \emph{step one} of the method of gaps; and \cite[Theorem~$17$]{PerlazaTIT2024} to \emph{step two}.
+The method of gaps via algorithm-driven gaps was implicitly used to obtain the exact expression of the generalization error of the Gibbs algorithm in \cite[Theorem~$17$]{PerlazaTIT2024}\footnote{Such an exact expression was first presented in \cite{aminian2021exact}.
+Nonetheless, the method of proof used therein cannot be related to the method of gaps}.
+Although no particular method is mentioned, \cite[Theorem~$16$]{PerlazaTIT2024} can be associated with \emph{step one} of the method of gaps; and \cite[Theorem~$17$]{PerlazaTIT2024} to \emph{step two}.
 Unfortunately, the closed-form expressions for algorithm-driven gaps developed in \cite{Perlaza-ISIT-2022, PerlazaTIT2024} are limited to transitions from the Gibbs algorithm to alternative algorithms.
 This limits such a theoretical framework to obtain exact expressions for the generalization error of arbitrary algorithms.
 Nonetheless, these findings are essential for obtaining the results presented in this work.